MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/performance-enhancement-CRM-entity-page-loads.md

 ### Enable pooling for Chrome Process

 By default, Chrome Process pooling is enabled.
-To disable pooling, a System Administrator must configure the **ChromeProcessPooling** option on the **Active UII Options** page and set it to **False**.
+To disable pooling, the System Administrator must configure the **ChromeProcessPooling** option on the **Active UII Options** page and set it to **False**.

 To disable Chrome Process pooling: